 Give the feeling / sensation permission to be here within you fully, simply because it IS here.
 Let go of judgments about yourself for having this emotional pain energy.

 Match the words with your action.
 Actually be AWARE of the energy.
 Awareness is a type of seeing.
-Actually be aware of the energy of tightness or discomfort in the body as it IS, not how you think about how it is.
+Be aware of the energy of tightness or discomfort in the body as it IS, not how you think about how it is.

 Again, as you're saying the words, FEEL how it feels to mean those words.
 Actually LET the energy be as it is.